Biden visited Maui after devastating wildfires. He was met with grief over relief efforts

 “From the earliest hours, after these wildfires broke out, and we saw the reports, the president engaged,” she said.

-After getting an aerial tour of the damage and walking through part of Lahaiana where few buildings remain, Biden praised the courage of Hawaiians and said he knows that “hallow feeling you have in your chest like you’re being sucked into a black hole and wondering will I ever get by this.”
+After getting an aerial tour of the damage and walking through part of Lahaina, where few buildings remain, Biden praised the courage of Hawaiians and said he knows that “hollow feeling you have in your chest like you’re being sucked into a black hole, wondering, `Will I ever get by this?'"

-"Jill and I are here to grieve with you, but also want you to know, the entire country is here for you," Biden said later at an event with families and community members impact by the fires.
+"Jill and I are here to grieve with you, but also want you to know, the entire country is here for you," Biden said later, wearing a green and yellow lei at an event with families and community members impacted by the fires.
 "We're gonna get it done for you.
 But get it done the way you want it done."

+Among the signs that residents held up along Biden's route were pleas for relief.
+Another, held by a child, said “Defend Maui/ Protect our Aina,” using the Hawaiian word for “land.”

 At least 114 people died in the catastrophe, and Hawaii's governor, Josh Green, said Sunday that more than 1,000 people are still missing.